yuri0r/BetriebssystemeLabor_WiSe17_18/README.md

 # BetriebssystemeLabor_WiSe17_18

 ## okay some conventions (if no one disagrees)
- - commits in englisch
+ - commits in english
- - code and comments in englisch
+ - code and comments in english
 - Variable names in lowerCamelCase Style